 The House & Property

 The holiday house contains a large master bedroom on the 3rd level with a queen-size bed and 'moon-light', 2 double bedrooms with their own deck on the lower level and a window seat/single bed on the 3rd level, all overlooking the ocean.
-1-2 extras could be accommodated short term in the lounge room huge wrap-around sofa or on the two Coleman twin high Air Beds, plus there are two infant port-a-cots and a Mascot 3-in-1 portable cot with Babylove inserts.
+For the little one, there is a Mascot 3-in-1 portable cot with Babylove inserts.

 Fully equipped modern kitchen including dishwasher, new full-size refrigerator, stove, oven, microwave, all new appliances, etc. Laundry and unique clothes dryer.
 BBQ and outdoor family-size table on the main deck.